django-commons/django-typer/doc/source/architecture.rst

 attributes on command instances also requires careful usage of advanced Python features.

 The Typer_ app tree defines the layers of groups and commands that define the CLI.
-Each :class:`~django_typer.TyperCommand` maintains its own app tree defined by a root :class:`~django_typer.Typer` node.
+Each :class:`~django_typer.management.TyperCommand` maintains its own app tree defined by a root :class:`~django_typer.management.Typer` node.
 When other classes inherit from a base command class, that app tree is copied and the new class can modify it without affecting the base class's tree.
-We extend Typer_'s Typer type with our own :class:`~django_typer.Typer` class that adds additional bookkeeping and attribute resolution features we need.
+We extend Typer_'s Typer type with our own :class:`~django_typer.management.Typer` class that adds additional bookkeeping and attribute resolution features we need.

 django-typer_ must behave intuitively as expected and therefore it must support all of the
 following: